bu-bioinfo/bf751/index.md

 1. Learn and correctly pronounce everyone’s preferred name/nickname

-2. Use preferred pronouns for those who wish to indicate this to me/the class
+2. Use personal pronouns for those who wish to indicate this to me/the class

 3. Work to accommodate/prevent language related challenges (for instance I will avoid the use of idioms and slang)